Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from

 \subsubsection{Subcellular dynamics}

-In neural systems, rapid information transmission is primarily facilitated by ionotropic receptors, which are directly activated by neurotransmitters such as glutamate \citep{sherman_thalamus_2016} and GABA \citep{staley_ionic_1995}, as well as neuromodulators like 5-HT \citep{barnes_review_1999,thompson_5-ht3_2006} and ACh through nicotinic receptors \citep{albuquerque_mammalian_2009}.
-These interactions drive immediate changes in ion flux through channel opening, influencing short-term synaptic plasticity \citep{hennig_theoretical_2013}.
+In the nervous system, rapid information transmission is facilitated mainly by ionotropic receptors, which are activated by neurotransmitters such as glutamate \citep{sherman_thalamus_2016} and GABA \citep{staley_ionic_1995}, as well as neuromodulators including 5-HT \citep{barnes_review_1999,thompson_5-ht3_2006} and ACh \citep{albuquerque_mammalian_2009}.
+These processes drive immediate changes in ion flux through channel opening, influencing short-term synaptic plasticity \citep{hennig_theoretical_2013}.